MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/use/find-resources-tools-and-more.md

     For example, try searching for 'benefits,' 'HR,' 'career info,' 'IT support,' or 'report time off.'

-3. A bookmark or Q&amp;A result appears at the top of the page or right column
+3. A bookmark or Q&A result appears at the top of the page or right column

     Other web results appear under it.
 They aren't specific to your organization.